5 Strategic Methods To Deal With Hospital Budget Cuts Without Downsizing Services

 OEM Provider vs Third-Party Provider

 As one of our study’s more experienced participants put it, “It’s expected that problems will arise when leasing a unit.”
 This does not mean issues are common.
-He is acknowledging the intricacy of each project.
+He acknowledges the intricacy of each project.

 While third-party service providers can cost as much as 30% lower, more experienced radiology managers know that this can come at a cost.